Schedule

 STEM

-During our STEM block, toddlers will engage in fun and interactive activities that introduce basic concepts of Science, Technology, Engineering, and Math.
-Through hands-on exploration, they will observe the natural world by planting seeds and exploring textures like water and sand.
-They will use simple tools and interactive toys to learn about cause and effect, and build structures with blocks and LEGO bricks.
-Additionally, they will develop early math skills by counting objects, sorting toys by color or size, and matching shapes with puzzles.
-These activities help foster curiosity, problem-solving abilities, and a love for learning.
+During our STEM block at our in-home daycare in Lubbock, Texas, toddlers take part in fun, hands-on activities that introduce early concepts of science, technology, engineering, and math.
+Children explore the natural world by planting seeds and discovering different textures such as water and sand.
+Using simple tools, interactive toys, and building materials like blocks and LEGO® bricks, children learn about cause and effect and practice early engineering skills.
+They also build foundational math skills by counting objects, sorting by color or size, and matching shapes with puzzles.
+These STEM activities encourage curiosity, problem-solving, and critical thinking while nurturing a natural love for learning in a developmentally appropriate way.

 3 pm